greystate/ysod-driven-composition/README.md

 The article was written in [Markdown][MD] using [iA Writer][IA] on **macOS** (at home) and **iOS** (on various means of transportation, mainly buses :-).
-It adds a few extensions to Markdown, especially a nifty syntax for includes called [Content Blocks][CB] which I've used for including the images.
+Writer adds a few extensions to Markdown, especially a nifty syntax for includes called [Content Blocks][CB] which I've used for including the images.